anninshards/anninshards/README.md

-## Hello! <p> I'm Anna, a dedicated and passionate Talent Acquisition Specialist from Solidgate 🇺🇦
+## Hello!
-My goal is to help you identify and secure the ideal job opportunity that aligns perfectly with your career goals.
+I'm Anna, a dedicated and passionate Talent Acquisition Specialist from Solidgate 🇺🇦 My goal is to help you identify and secure the ideal job opportunity that aligns perfectly with your career goals.

 ## 👩🏻‍💻 And here's some information about Solidgate: